liren-jin/shapenet_simulator/README.md

 make simulation
 ```

-If everything goes well, you should see an Ignition-Gazebo user interface, press the start button to start the simulation.
-It may take a few seconds untill all objects stay static.
-You can also stop the simulation, which will not affect the rendering and camera movement.
+If everything goes well, you should see an Ignition-Gazebo user interface.
+It may take a few seconds untill all objects stay static (In case it crushes, just restart the simulation, it always helps).

 required topic:
 - /set_camera_pose [geometry_msgs/Pose]